rrrene/credo/guides/configuration/check_params.md

 {MyApp.CheckModule, tags: [:__initial__, :my_tag]}
 ```

-Tags can then be used as usual, via the CLI switch `--checks-with[out]-tag`:
+Tags can then be used to include or exclude checks from the analysis:

 ```bash
 # Only run checks tagged `:my_tag` during analysis